 They say, “Location, location, location!” is the most important part of real estate.
 Similarly, for e-commerce and subscription box brands where you sell is wildly important.
 Luckily, there are several options out there for us sub owners.
-Cratejoy and Subbly offer the most out of the box plug and play comprehensive platforms.
+Subbly and Cratejoy offer the most out of the box plug and play comprehensive platforms.
+Subbly is the most integrated platform that focuses on subscription first principles.
+They try to provide a one-stop-shop with everything built in vs the other unwieldy marketplace + plugins/extensions/apps.
 Shopify paired with the Recharge app is very common, as well.
 One of our valued customers (Crochet Surprise) even built a subscription platform (Subamplify) for them and other sub boxes to use — so freaking cool!

 Even if you are not using Cratejoy as your website backend you can sell your box as a standalone listing on their marketplace.
 Their marketplace has a pretty wide reach so being on there makes sense.
-It is worth the 11.25% commission fee they take.
+They did recently raise their marketplace referral fees so be sure to check those out here.
 Look at it as customer acquisition cost.

 Amazon has recently entered into the subscription box space (imagine that).
 You are not guaranteed to be accepted but they have an application you can fill out to be considered.
 Talk about a wide audience!

 Running a subscription box is both rewarding and exhausting.
 You get to see your brand come alive when your customers experience what you have curated.
 However, the next month is always right around the corner and comes on so quickly!
 When you find pockets where your business is not as busy day-to-day it is important to strategically review your business.
-Make sure you are checking off the 5 things a subscription box owner should be doing NOW rather waiting for your busy season.
+Make sure you are checking off the 5 Things Subscription Box Owners Should Be Doing Right Now rather waiting for your busy season.